 Funeral & Ceremony Assistance

-NLC’s Funeral and Ceremony funding assistance is made possible through approved grant funds from the Aboriginals Benefit Account (ABA) through the Department of Prime Minister and Cabinet.
+NLC’s Funeral and Ceremony funding assistance is made possible through funding from the Aboriginals Benefit Account (ABA) via the National Indigenous Australians Agency.

-The grant assists Aboriginal families in the NLC Region who have recently lost a family member by providing a contribution towards the overall costs of holding a funeral.
+The funding assists Aboriginal families in the NLC Region who have recently lost a family member by providing a contribution towards the overall costs of holding a funeral.
 This can help alleviate the financial hardship experienced in burying a loved one.
-The overall grant funding is a limited amount and helps approximately 200 Aboriginal families per year.
+The overall funding assistance is a limited amount and helps about 200 Aboriginal families each year.

 - The deceased person is an Aboriginal person who is known, recognised and affiliated within the NLC region